heavyblotto/memorativa/docs/i-vision.md

 One finds too that astrology plays a central role in the *ars memorativa*, the art of memory.
 Astrological language and symbolism is so prevalent in our culture and consciousness that we see it in the names of the days of the week, the ordering of calendars, and the names of the months.
 Regardless of cause, celestial cycles seem to pattern events in human history, daily lives, and nature.

 Astrology corresponds to other symbolic systems.
 Because of this, other symbolic systems can be easily integrated into the Memorativa system through this key model.

+**Against astrology**

+Astrology, like all systems of superstitious divination, can most often just reflect the desired outcomes and wishful thinking of the inquirer.
+Those who engage with astrology with a more sophisticated understanding and approach can also fall into the love of the system over the reality it points to.

 Can Memorativa be used for cultivating classical "memory palaces", mnemonic memory techniques, or even "magical" practices such as divination, and theurgy?
 Yes, as well as for Christian prayer, meditation, and other spiritual practices (as evidenced by the inclusion and use of the ars memorativa by various Christian texts and practices, including within the art of Rhetoric, one of the seven liberal arts).